-TANF is designed to provide cash assistance to children and their parents while the family works toward becoming self-supporting.
+TANF is designed to provide temporary cash assistance to children and their parents while the family works toward becoming self-supporting.

 The amount of cash assistance a family receives depends on the family’s size and income.
 For example, TANF offers the poorest families in Maine a maximum of $582 per month for a family of three.1

-Application can be made online via
+Application for Maine TANF can now be made online via

 My Maine Connection

 You can also use the “pre-screener” to find out if you may qualify for other benefits such as SNAP, MaineCare, plus WIC, and the Earned Income Tax Credit.

 After submitting your application, a DHHS caseworker will call you to arrange a face-to-face interview and an orientation meeting.
 Eligibility is determined after both the interview and the orientation are completed.

 What if I need emergency cash assistance?

 Families who seek one-time, short-term assistance while searching for a job may apply for Alternative Aid Assistance instead of TANF.